 3. Allow Enough Time

 It takes a set amount of time for the moisture in the product to transfer to the air.
 Product and process variables influence this variable, called residence time.
 The dryer must have enough surface area to allow the correct amount of residence time, which is why it is critical to know the volume of product entering the dryer.
 (The dryer must hold that volume for the required time.)
-In many cases, depth can allow only a little flexibility in time, otherwise capacity is affected.
+In many cases, depth can allow only a little flexibility in time; otherwise, capacity is affected.
 This is why it is important to know the bulk density of the wet product.
 Test drying of the product helps determine the correct time needed based on varying conditions.

-In a conveyor dryer, time is calculated by volume of product entering the dryer, product depth, dryer belt width and dryer belt length.
+In a conveyor dryer, time is calculated by the volume of product entering the dryer, product depth, dryer belt width and dryer belt length.
 The simplified equations that follow explain further: